• Novated leasing FAQs

 Businesses need to be trading for a minimum period of 24 months and have a current Australian Business Number (ABN) to work with LeasePlan.
 There is also a credit application that needs to be approved before we are able to do business.

 Apart from a car, a range of items can be salary packaged depending on your employer’s policy.
 Packaging allows you to pay for these items from your salary before tax, lowering your taxable salary and leaving more money in your pocket.
-Read more
+Learn more about salary packaging here.

 • The exemption applies to zero or low emission vehicles valued below the luxury car tax threshold for fuel efficient cars (currently $84,916)